By Ken Zurski

 He died in 1893.

-The campaign to associate Doubleday with baseball’s origins began in 1905 with a letter published in “Spalding Baseball Guides” claiming Doubleday was in Cooperstown, New York (the so-called birthplace of baseball) and had indeed “…invented the game.”
+It begins in 1905 with a letter published in “Spalding Baseball Guides” claiming Doubleday was in Cooperstown, New York (the so-called birthplace of baseball) and had indeed “…invented the game.”
 It was signed by a man named Abner Graves who says he witnessed it.
 The letter caught the eye of A.G.Mills, the president of the National League of Base Ball Clubs at the time, and head of a commission to determine how baseball started.

 Mills and Doubleday were friends and both members of the soldier’s veterans committee.
 Based only on the letter it seems, Mills began the push to link his friend with the game’s conception.